Dr Nick Randall

 Anna Wambach, 'Representing Europe: The Character of EU Coverage in British News Media'

-I have co-supervised four PhD students to completion:
+I have co-supervised five PhD students to completion:

 Celine Fitzmaurice, 'Interpreting Europe: Conservative and Labour Beliefs, 1945-75' (Completed 2007, ESRC Funded)